 Most people are good at games, being addicted to Candy Crush, Farmville, World of Warcraft or Minecraft.
-Yet, there is a big difference between playing games for fun, and using it as a relaxation tool at work with the goal to increase productivity, engagement, and innovation.
+Yet, there is a big difference between playing games for fun, and using them as relaxation tools at work with the goal to increase productivity, engagement, and innovation.
 Playing Solitaire for a few minutes at work to relieve stress is a temporary cure to a much bigger problem.
-It is merely escaping the reality of the problem rather than address the root cause.
+It is merely escaping the reality of the problem rather than addressing the root cause.

 How to play productively